-I am a visiting scholar at Cambridge University, UK, and principal investigator for the project “Schistosomiasis, Agriculture and Migration in Africa: a joint Economic and Ecological Approach” funded by the Swiss Network of International Studies.
+I am a visiting scholar at the University of Cambridge and principal investigator for the project “Schistosomiasis, Agriculture and Migration in Africa: a joint Economic and Ecological Approach” funded by the Swiss Network of International Studies.
 My current research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
 Additionally, I work in mathematical economics, especially on applications of stochastic analysis and control to development, health and environmental economics.
 I am a classical pianist.

 PhD in Economics, 2018

 The Graduate Institute of International and Development Studies, Geneva

 MA, piano performance, 2011